Table of Contents

-Pick the Right Broker and Carrier That Will Have Different Auto Transport Options
+Choose a Broker and Carrier Offering Diverse Auto Transport Options

 To reiterate, choosing the right broker is essential, as all other good factors flow from this decision.
-But first, you must know a bit more about these terms, “broker” and “carrier.”
+But first, you must know a bit more about the terms, “broker” and “carrier.”

 Brokers are there to represent you during the process of auto transport and cover as much liability as possible.
 To do so, they confirm FMCSA licensure and insurance information of all carriers considered for your transport.

-Now, a carrier is something entirely different than the broker; but they are equally integral.
+Now, a carrier is something entirely different than a broker; but they are equally integral.
 A carrier is essentially the driver, vehicle, and respective company, all in one.

 The carrier usually hauls multiple vehicles simultaneously upon a specific route, which is why the road is their primary focus.
 But even still, they will contact you throughout the transport process to provide updates about scheduled loading/unloading at your destination.

 Ultimately, a driver is entrusted with the final responsibility of ensuring your vehicle is properly prepared for loading/unloading before driving.
 Together, both you and they must inspect and sign off on the vehicle, a critical component of the process.